 Right of Light Insurance for Developers and Landowners

-What are Right of Light?
+What is Right of Light?

-If a new building reduces the amount of light coming in through a neighbours window, and the level of light inside falls below the accepted level, then this constitutes as an obstruction unless the owner of the affected window waivers their rights.
+If a new building reduces the amount of light coming in through a neighbours window, and the level of light inside falls below the accepted level, then this constitutes an obstruction unless the owner of the affected window waivers their rights.

 If they do not waiver their rights, they will be entitled to take legal action against the landowner, if a Rights of Light expert considers that the light is being blocked.

 This could result in the neighbour seeking a court injunction to have the development reduced in height and size, or in some cases compensation may be paid.

 Right of Light Insurance Policies protect the developer or landowner from Rights of Light claims, where a neighbour claims they have had their amount of light reduced.

 Why take out a Right of Light Insurance policy?